sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/TermsAndConditions/General.md

 <br>

-### Include all information on accepted payment methods.
+### Always include all necessary information on accepted payment methods.

+The available payment methods can influence the decision of a customer tu purchase a product or service.

 TODO: Description